tonygumbrell/misp-custom/README.md

 - For version descriptions see the Dockerhub repo descriptions.
 7) git clone https://github.com/tonygumbrell/misp-custom.git
 8) cd misp-custom > cd misp-docker
 9) edit docker-compose.yaml and update the image names and versions.
-Update all the passwords ***PROCESS TBC**
+Update all the passwords within docker-compose.yml to a secure set.
 10) docker-compose up
 11) once the containers are built docker-compose start/stop is sufficient.
 12) login to the misp-web container with 'docker exec -it misp-web /bin/bash'
 13) run the following 'mysql -u misp --password=XXXXXX misp -P 3306 2>&1 < /var/www/MISP/INSTALL/MYSQL.sql'
+14) To update the misp db user password, login to the misp-db container with 'docker exec -it misp-db /bin/bash'
+  - run 'mysql -u misp -p Passw0rds123!'
+  - run 'set password = PASSWORD('newpassword_matches_step_9');'
 13) update /var/www/MISP/app/Config/config.php with an updated baseurl
 14) update /var/www/MISP/app/Config/database.php with a revised hostname, username, password for the mysql db